Tomb Raider II: Development

 While the higher combat meant there was more focus on action, Smith noted that the exploration that was a focus of the first game remained important.
 There were also more boss-like battles compared to the original, and the enemy AI was improved so they could pursue her onto raised platforms.
 Rather than starting over from scratch, the team used the same engine as the first game, focusing on tweaking and including new features such as climbing and wading.
 Adding in all the new elements, both graphical and gameplay-related, was described as challenging as the team wanted the game to be seen as its own game more than a sequel.
-Grenades were originally planned for the first game, but were not finished in time for release, so were included in Tomb Raider II.
+Grenades were originally planned for the first game, but were not finished in time for release, so were not included in Tomb Raider II.

 A new level editor tool was designed so areas could be put together quickly, speeding up the level creation and allowing for quick detection of bugs.
 There was a greater variety of level environments created, including a number of outdoor areas.
 The in-game camera was also adjusted to correct awkward camera angles that could occur in the original.
 Tomb Raider II was described as similar in length to the first game, but with more detailed environments and expanded gameplay elements.
 Atkinson attributed the inclusion of vehicles as his suggestion.
 Three proposed actions that did not make it into the final game were crawling through narrow spaces, swinging on ropes, and a "hand-over-hand" gymnastics move with an unspecified application.
 Planned section riding a motorbike and a horse had to be cut.

 The game was to have ended with the dragon battle, but this was felt to be anticlimactic, so an epilogue level was added.
 Due to time constraints, the team set the epilogue in the existing Croft Manor level.
+Winston the Butler was intended to appear in this final level armed with a blunderbuss, though he would not actually attack the enemies.
+His appearance was cut due to time constraints.
+The final shower scene, with Lara breaking the fourth wall, was a response from Core Design to the notorious "Nude Raider" fan patch.
+They similarly included a secret code that blew Lara up rather than its rumoured function of stripping Lara.